Sid Perou: Awards and honors

 In 1999, Perou won the Giles Barker award.

 Life in media

 Perou authored a book on his experiences titled 30 Years as an Adventure Cameraman.

-In 2010, Martin Baines released a documentary on Perou's life titled The Sid Perou Story.
+In 2010, Martin (Basher) Baines released a documentary on Perou's life titled The Sid Perou Story.

 Personal life

 Perou's first marriage was to Alison Wellock, a woman whom he met during the planning of the filming of The Lost River of Gaping Gill.
 They married on 27 March 1971 and had two children: Martin and Tom.
 Alison died in 1996 at age 47 after an illness.

 Filmography

 Perou worked on many films related to outdoor activities such as caving, rock climbing, hot air ballooning, and hang gliding.